N-Nieto/GenderBias_CheXNet/README.md

 # GenderBias_CheXNet

-In folder splits, you could find the 20 randoms folds.
+In folder Splits, you could find the files csv that we use in our 20x cross validation for all ours experiments.